SCOPE OF THIS CHAPTER

 "Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas" (HM Government Prevent Strategy 2011).

 Since the publication of the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
-There have been attempts to radicalise vulnerable children and young people to develop extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.
+Across the UK, there have been attempts to radicalise vulnerable children and young people to develop extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.

 Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks.
-Children should be protected from messages of all violent extremism.
+Children should be protected from messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, various paramilitary groups, and extremist Animal Rights movements.

 Children and young people can be drawn into violence or they can be exposed to the messages of extremist groups by many means.
-These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations or, increasingly, through the internet via social media or other websites.
-This can put a young person at risk of being drawn into criminal activity and has the potential to lead to the child or young person suffering significant harm'.
+These can include through the influence of family members or friends and/or direct contact with extremist groups and organisations.

 Recent case evidence indicates that specific groups such as young Muslim women have been targeted for radicalisation and grooming, which has led to attempts to travel to the Middle East placing them at risk.
 Any information about a young person or child that raises concerns should be discussed with their parents, schools, Children's Services and the police as part of the risk assessment.